To establish a connection to APRS-IS, establish a TCP connection to a port on an

 javAPRSSrvr responds to a connection with a line starting with a # and

-acknowledges the login with another line starting with a #.
-Lines starting
+acknowledges the login with another line starting with a # (see

 with # are considered comments and ignored.
 Most servers will also